 P-The "P" indicates the tire is for passenger vehicles.
 NOTE: Passenger car tires are not recommended for use on trailers, because the capacity ratings are not marked on the side walls of these tires.
-In the event a passenger car tire is used, the capacity must be de-rated by 10%.
+If a passenger car tire is used the capacity must be de-rated by 10%.

-Next number-This three-digit number gives the width in millimeters of the tire from sidewall edge to sidewall edge.
+Tire Width-This three-digit number gives the width in millimeters of the tire from sidewall edge to sidewall edge.
 In general, the larger the number, the wider the tire.

-Next number-This two-digit number, known as the aspect ratio, gives the tire's ratio of height to width.
+Aspect Ratio - This two-digit number, known as the aspect ratio, gives the tire's ratio of height to width.
 Numbers of 70 or lower indicate a short sidewall for improved steering response and better overall handling on dry pavement.